ignacioSuay/spring-stream/README.md

 Spring Cloud Stream is a framework for building message-driven microservices.
-In this post, I will use Spring Cloud Stream to show how to connect to microservices using a queue.
+In this post, I use Spring Cloud Stream to connect two microservices through a message broker like RabbitMQ.

-The idea of this project is that we will have one publisher microservice which will expose a Rest endpoint.
-Once the client hits the rest endpoint, the publisher will send a message to a subscriber microservice through a queue.
+The idea of this project is that we will have one publisher microservice which will expose a REST endpoint.
+Once the client hits the REST endpoint, the publisher will send a message to a subscriber microservice through a queue.

 Basically, this project will cover the following scenario: